Latheefa Koya: MACC Chief Commissioner

 On 4 June 2019, Latheefa was appointed as Mohamad Shukri Abdull's successor as chief commissioner of the MACC on a two-year contract effective 1 June 2019.
 Fellow PKR member and Lembah Pantai MP, Ahmad Fahmi Mohamed Fadzil, called for her resignation from the party to avoid conflict of interests.
 This was followed by a response from Latheefa herself, who tweeted that she had already submitted her resignation as an ordinary PKR member on 3 June 2019, after being informed of her impending appointment.
 LFL also released a statement announcing that its co-founder has relinquished her position and membership within the organisation.
 She became the first woman to be appointed to the post.
 Her appointment drew mixed reactions from politicians and members of the public alike, receiving praise for being known for her no-nonsense approach but criticised by others as her appointment did not go through parliament and due to her political background.
 Among those who praised her appointment but questioned the process of doing so included former Coalition for Clean and Fair Elections (Bersih) chairperson, Petaling Jaya MP Maria Chin Abdullah, and Centre to Combat Corruption and Cronyism (C4) executive director Cynthia Gabriel.
 Malaysian Chinese Association (MCA) president Wee Ka Siong called her appointment "mind-boggling" whilst Muara Tuang assemblyman Idris Buang from the United Bumiputera Heritage Party (PBB) labelled the appointment "repugnant".
 Other society leaders including Marina Mahathir and former Malaysian Bar Council president, Ambiga Sreenevasan, hailed her appointment.
 On 25 June 2019, Latheefa was sworn-in as the Chief Commissioner of the MACC before the Yang di-Pertuan Agong (King of Malaysia).

-In her first press conference since taking office, Latheefa announced that the MACC had filed civil forfeiture suits against 41 entities amounting to MYR270 million allegedly related to the 1MDB scandal.
+In her first press conference after taking office, Latheefa announced that the MACC had filed civil forfeiture suits against 41 entities amounting to MYR270 million allegedly related to the 1MDB scandal.
 The largest sum amounting to MYR212 million was attributed to the aggregate sum received by the various state branches of the United Malay National Organisation (UMNO).
 Other notable alleged recipients of misappropriate funds included the Malaysian Chinese Association (MCA), Sarawak United People's Party (SUPP), Liberal Democratic Party (LDP), United Sabah People's Party (PBRS) and former ministers Kasitah Gaddam, Hasan Malek and Ismail Abdul Muttalib.